- Consider student interests when planning assignments

 - Connect students to faculty

 Both student-student and student-faculty interaction lead to student retention.
-But not all students will readily approach faculty.
-Remember to invite women students to events and activities rather than just those students who gravitate to you.
+But some students are reluctant to approach faculty.
+Remember to invite all students to events and activities rather than just those students who gravitate to you.

 - Build collaboration into your classroom and curriculum

-When students work together, they find out what their classmates know, develop relationships naturally, and build a sense of belonging to the group.
-Examples of collaborative learning opportunities include peer-led team learning, small-group student discussion or ungraded problem solving, and pair programming.
+When students work together, they find out what their classmates know, develop relationships naturally, and build a sense of community within the group.
+Examples of collaborative learning opportunities include peer-led team learning, peer instruction, small-group student discussion or ungraded problem solving, and pair programming.

 - Routinely discuss the options, advantages, and rewards of computing careers